uberfastman/yfpy/README.md

 <a name="troubleshooting"></a>
 ### Troubleshooting

+#### Yahoo Fantasy Sports API

-Occasionally when you use the Yahoo fantasy sports API, there are hangups on the other end that can cause data not to transmit, and you might encounter an error similar to this:
+Occasionally when you use the Yahoo Fantasy Sports API, there are hangups on the other end that can cause data not to transmit, and you might encounter an error similar to this:
 ```
 Traceback (most recent call last):
   File "yfpy-app.py", line 114, in <module>